tenstorrent/tt-metal/docs/source/tools/watcher.rst

 .. code-block::

-   export TT_METAL_WATCHER=0          # the number of seconds between Watcher updates, 0 is the default export TT_METAL_WATCHER_APPEND=1   # optional: append to the end of the existing log file (vs creating a new file) export TT_METAL_WATCHER_DUMP_ALL=1 # optional: dump all state including unsafe state
+   export TT_METAL_WATCHER=120        # the number of seconds between Watcher updates export TT_METAL_WATCHER_APPEND=1   # optional: append to the end of the existing log file (vs creating a new file) export TT_METAL_WATCHER_DUMP_ALL=1 # optional: dump all state including unsafe state